mydatamyconsent/go-sdk/docs/DataConsentDetailsDto.md

 `func (o *DataConsentDetailsDto) UnsetApprovedAtUtc()`

 UnsetApprovedAtUtc ensures that no value is present for ApprovedAtUtc, not even an explicit nil
+### GetApprovedExpiresAtUtc

+`func (o *DataConsentDetailsDto) GetApprovedExpiresAtUtc() time.Time`

+GetApprovedExpiresAtUtc returns the ApprovedExpiresAtUtc field if non-nil, zero value otherwise.

+### GetApprovedExpiresAtUtcOk

+`func (o *DataConsentDetailsDto) GetApprovedExpiresAtUtcOk() (*time.Time, bool)`

+GetApprovedExpiresAtUtcOk returns a tuple with the ApprovedExpiresAtUtc field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetApprovedExpiresAtUtc

+`func (o *DataConsentDetailsDto) SetApprovedExpiresAtUtc(v time.Time)`

+SetApprovedExpiresAtUtc sets ApprovedExpiresAtUtc field to given value.

+### HasApprovedExpiresAtUtc

+`func (o *DataConsentDetailsDto) HasApprovedExpiresAtUtc() bool`

+HasApprovedExpiresAtUtc returns a boolean if a field has been set.

+### SetApprovedExpiresAtUtcNil

+`func (o *DataConsentDetailsDto) SetApprovedExpiresAtUtcNil(b bool)`

+ SetApprovedExpiresAtUtcNil sets the value for ApprovedExpiresAtUtc to be an explicit nil

+### UnsetApprovedExpiresAtUtc
+`func (o *DataConsentDetailsDto) UnsetApprovedExpiresAtUtc()`

+UnsetApprovedExpiresAtUtc ensures that no value is present for ApprovedExpiresAtUtc, not even an explicit nil
 ### GetRejectedAtUtc

 `func (o *DataConsentDetailsDto) GetRejectedAtUtc() time.Time`